hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-install-bm-hlm-cloud.md

 When this command completes, the HP Helion OpenStack Carrier Grade (Alpha) installation is complete.

+Basic cloud operations can be performed by logging into the Horizon interface using `CAN` IP address specified in `/etc/hosts` file on any cloud node.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>